kaziIftakherRahman/HSC_RAG/README.md

 According to the evaluation matrix, the outcomes are somewhat relevant and can use some improvement.

 The 1.0 `context_recall` score is outstanding, meaning that the retriever can retrieve the right document. but the score `context_precision` is extremely low (valued around 0.25-0.28) indicating that it is returning a bunch of irrelevant data along with the correct chunks.
-The negative effect of this "noise" is reflected in the average scores of `answer_relevancy` and one of the answers detailing Kalyani age was inaccurate.
+The negative effect of this "noise" is reflected in the average scores of `answer_relevancy` and one of the answers detailing "কল্যাণীর বয়স" was inaccurate.
+I did a few trial and errors but failed to extract the exact ansswer "পনেরো"

 The following would help to enhance the outcomes:
 1. Minimize the `k` Value: The most consequential alteration to make would decrease the number of documents retrieved.
 The retriever will fetch `k=15` chunks which is excessive and saturates the context with noise.
 A decrease in this to a smaller set, such as `k=3` or `k=5`, would probably increase precision by a wide margin.